albert-carreras/habby-web/docs/features/journal-entries.md

 ## Overview

-Journal entries are the core feature of Habby, allowing users to record daily reflections, track habits, and attach photos in a minimalist interface.
+Journal entries are the core feature of habby, allowing users to record daily reflections, track habits, and attach photos in a minimalist interface.

 ## Features